 Specifically, a representation review looks at:

-- How many Councillors there should be
+- How many councillors there should be in total

-- How Councillors are elected – city-wide, wards or a mixture of both.
-If wards, how many wards, and how many Councillors in each ward?
+- How councillors are elected – within Māori and general wards, whether councillors will be elected city-wide or by geographical boundaries, or a mixture of both; how many wards, and how many councillors in each ward?

-- Should we have Community Boards, and if so, how many members should they have, and which areas should each cover?
+- Should we have community boards, and if so, how many members should they have, and which areas should each cover?